-The Office Manager will notify parents whose accounts are delinquent monthly, and payment will be expected immediately.
-A returned check charge of \$30.00 will be assessed for the first returned check and subsequent returned checks will result in restricting payment to cash only.
-School Board consideration of expulsion will begin once payment has been in arrears for 60 days.
-In the event that an account is in arrears and delinquent, the school will not release or issue student records (including but not limited to attendance, report cards, transcripts, diplomas, etc.) physically or verbally until the balance is paid in full.
+In the event that an account is delinquent and/or in arrears at the time of disenrollment or during a request for records, the school will not release or issue student records (including but not limited to attendance, report cards, transcripts, diplomas, recommendations, etc.) physically or verbally until the balance is paid in full.
 Since PPCS accounts are family based, this applies to the entire account and all students represented therein.